nipy/nipype/doc/users/tutorial_103.rst

 Debugging
 =========

-When a crash happens while running a pipeline, a crashdump is stored in the pipeline's working directory unless ``pipeline.config['crashdumpdir']`` has been set.
+When a crash happens while running a pipeline, a crashdump is stored in the pipeline's working directory unless the config option 'crashdumpdir' has been set.
 The crashdump is a `dict` containing three fields:

   1. node - the node that failed
   2. execgraph - the graph that the node came from